Everyone deserves clean indoor air!

 Carbon dioxide sensor by Tomas Knopp from Noun Project (CC BY 3.0)

-A CO2 monitoring system for municipal buildings and public schools, including real-time public reporting of CO2 data.
+An IAQ monitoring system for municipal buildings and public schools, including real-time public reporting of IAQ data, including levels of CO2 and PM2.5, temperature, and relative humidity.

 Incentives

-A program to accelerate IAQ improvement in Toronto’s buildings, including incentives for HVAC upgrades/retrofits.
+A program to accelerate IAQ improvement in Toronto’s buildings, including incentives for HVAC upgrades/retrofits, and subsidies for air filtration equipment (MERV-13, air cleaners).

 UPDATE